-Re-analysis of the sample residues showed that all seven participants missed individuals (see columns 11 and 12 of Table 1).
-The proportion of missed individuals in all of the samples was rather low; less than 5% of the total number found by Thomson Unicomarine.
-For comparison, the same figure for the previous year (MB18) was 18%.
+Re-analysis of the sample residues showed that five out of six participants missed individuals (see columns 11 and 12 of Table 1).
+The proportion of missed individuals in all of the samples was rather low; less than 5% of the total number found by Thomson Unicomarine and similar to the results found for MB19 of the previous year.

-In the worst case, 16 out of 379 individuals (4.2%) were not extracted during the initial sample processing, and in the best case, only one out of 265 individuals (0.4%) was not extracted.
+In the worst case, 5 out of 52 individuals (9.6%) were not extracted during the initial sample processing and in the best case, no individual (0.0%) was missed in the residue.

 A breakdown of the missed individuals by taxonomic group is presented in Table 2.
-Of the three major taxa Polychaeta, Crustacea and Mollusca, Crustacea was the best 'picked' faunal group with six participants picking all individuals and only one participant missing four (11.8%) overall.
+Of the three major taxa, Polychaeta, Crustacea and Mollusca, Crustacea was the best 'picked' faunal group, with all of the six participants picking all individuals.
 The worst extracted faunal group was Mollusca.
-Only one laboratory (LB1808) picked all molluscs from their sample.
+Only half of the participants (LB1902, LB1903 and LB1907) picked all molluscs from their sample.